fizzy-bubalech/kal-bakrav-course-customizer/course-customizer-php8.1-v2.11-24.12/course-customizer-php8.1/README.md

 ## Changelog

+### 0.2.11

+- Changed the way variables are rounded when evaluating expressions.

 ### 0.2.10

-- Fixed bug where substring detected as function call
+- Fixed bug where substring detected as function call.

 ### 0.2.9